-Through the Plant Trees, Not Bombs Campaign Global Peace aims to plant 75 million trees by the end of 2020.
-Militaries from 75 countries will be engaged to each plant million trees each.
+Through the Plant Trees Not Bombs Campaign, Global Peace aims to plant 75 million trees by the end of 2020.
+Militaries from 75 countries will be engaged to plant one million trees each.
 The idea being for the militaries to “carpet-bomb” seeds wrapped in biodegradable clay balls from military aircraft over large areas of land.

 She said that the SANDF’s partnership with Global Peace entrenches the country’s commitment to ensuring peace and stability.